Sign In

 With a rare combination of soulful vocals and a soaring trumpet sound, Paul St-Amand charts a unique course through Halifax, Nova Scotia’s vibrant music scene.
 He’s a double threat in the tradition of singing horn players like Louis Armstrong and Chet Baker, infusing performances with more contemporary neo-soul, pop, and R&B sounds.

-Besides leading his own jazz groups, Paul appears frequently as a sideman and studio musician.
-He’s recorded with The Stanfields, Charlie A’Court, The Town Heroes, Hillsburn, Aquakultre, Tommy Green Jr., Roxy & The Underground Soul Sound, and many more.
+Paul’s soul-jazz band The Joy Curve blends sultry R&B grooves with electrifying improvised jams.
+He also leads a combo (Paul St-Amand Trio/Quartet/Quintet) featuring some of the region’s finest jazz players.
+Paul has appeared frequently as a sideman and studio musician, recording or performing with The Stanfields, Charlie A’Court, The Town Heroes, Campbell & Johnston, Hillsburn, Aquakultre, Tommy Green Jr., Roxy & The Underground Soul Sound, and many more.

 Paul was a 2017 Music Nova Scotia Award nominee for Jazz Recording of the Year as leader of a quintet called Blue Spirits, for the album Liquid Courage.
 He’s also a former member of the popular dance band Son Latino, and the ECMA-nominated funk group Unidentified Funk Object.